qphl/brand.pharmaxo.com/docs/motifs.md

 ## Circles

-Using circles in branding and signage brings the shape of our roundel into your branded materials, and can be easier to work with than the mode complicated crops.
+Using circles in branding and signage brings the shape of our roundel into your branded materials, and can be easier to work with than the more complicated crops.

 ## Crops